Revolutionary Mass Festivals: Anatoly Lunacharsky’s vision of the Mass Festival

 In his article “On the People’s Festivals” (“О народных празднествах,” first in Vestnik Teatra 62/1920), Anatoly Lunacharsky explores the theatrical form and the ideological content of the mass festival.

-As Lunacharsky points out in "On the People's Festivals," the traditions of ancient Greek spectacles and David's festivals on the aftermath of the French Revolution informed his notions of Soviet mass festivals within the post-revolutionary Russian context.
-The festivals' potential for entertainment serve to activate the masses.
+As Lunacharsky points out in "On the People's Festivals," the traditions of ancient Greek spectacles and David's festivals on the aftermath of the French Revolution informed his notions of Soviet mass festivals within the post-revolutionary Russian context; the festivals' potential for entertainment, serve to activate the masses.
 For this reason, Lunacharsky encourages the conscious appropriation of music, dance, language, and visual arts.
 At the same time, he clearly states that entertainment cannot be an end in itself.
 The festivals have to serve a higher educational purpose.

 Here, the opposition between the spontaneity of the people vs. the revolution overlooked by a party elite (one of the central dichotomies of the Russian Revolution) is reflected directly.
 While the people's spontaneity needs to be triggered, Lunacharsky defends the ideal of deliberate organization even of the spontaneous elements.
 The mass festivals have to be strictly coordinated.
-Only by such means will the festivals be able to convey a distinct and controllable educational content.
+Only by such means will the festivals be able to convey distinct and controllable educational content.
 Thus, Lunacharsky's approach attempts, through theatrical staging, to combine education and entertainment of the masses under the premises of political propaganda.